yuhui-zh15/CampusGuide/backend/webapi/README.md

 ## Wechat Frontend

-Code to select and send an image from wechat frontend to this api:
+Code to select, send an image, and get the predicted result:

 ```javascript
 // index.js